jdrichardsappacad/authenticate-me-nothunk/part-2-frontend.md

 constant and used by the action creator and the `session` reducer.

-You need to call the API to login then set the session user from the response, so add a thunk action for the `POST /api/session`.
-Make sure to use the custom `fetch` function from `frontend/src/store/csrf.js`.
+You need to call the API to login then set the session user from the response, so add a function for the `POST /api/session`.
+Make sure to use the custom `csrfFetch` function from `frontend/src/store/csrf.js` to fetch the route.
 The `POST /api/session` route expects the request body to have a key of `credential` with an existing username or email and a key of `password`.
-After the response from the AJAX call comes back, dispatch the action for setting the session user to the response's data.
+After the response from the AJAX call comes back, parse the JSON body of the response, and dispatch the action for setting the session user to the user in the response's body.

-Export the login thunk action, and export the reducer as the default export.
+Export the login function, and export the reducer as the default export.

 Import the reducer in `session.js` into the file with the root reducer, `frontend/src/store/index.js`.